nhsd-exeter/dos-integration/documentation/adr/002-Reporting-approach.md

 #### Option 1 - Splunk Reporting, Emailing and Alerting

-This option is use Cloud Splunk as a platform for reporting.
+This option uses Cloud Splunk as a platform for reporting.
 Using all their features such as generating reports, emailing reports and alerting from Splunk.

 Pros:

 * Splunk is a known product so won't require validation
 * Anyone with permissions can create reports (devs, tests, BAs, ect)
-* A all in one platform does all what we want
+* An all in one platform does all what we want
 * Simple to write new reports
 * Already have a similar solution from the DoS Team.
 So there is experience in the DoS Products if we require some help.
 * A corporate solution which is paid for by NHS Digital.
 No money taken out of our budget.